jimi-1337/C4T-back-test/README.md

 ```
 ## Set up MongoDB Database

 Go to [MongoDB](https://www.mongodb.com/online) and Sign Up with your google or github account. after that set the Network Access to accept all IPs.
-Go to Database > Connect to Cluster > Select your driver and version (the driver is Nodejs Version 4.1 or later) copy  your connection string and insert it in the file app.module.ts : MongooseModule.forRoot('') and Replace <password> with the password for the user.
+Go to Database > Connect to Cluster > Select your driver and version (the driver is Nodejs Version 4.1 or later) copy  your connection string and insert it in the file app.module.ts : MongooseModule.forRoot('') and Replace "<password>" with the password for the user.

 ## Swager